Regulatory Issues - USA (2020 - Current)

 > see older issues

-Ballot on banning uranium mining in Fall River County, home of Dewey/Burdock project
+Voters approve uranium mining ban in Fall River County, home of Dewey/Burdock project:

 The measure in particular was directly aimed at Powertech USA, a subsidiary of enCore Energy, where the firm holds its Dewey-Burdock uranium project.
 The company is currently looking to develop an in-situ mine on the property, with locals concerned about the impact on the local water table as a result of the potential mine.
 Locals have attempted recently to challenge federal and state permits that have been granted in court, however the most recent decision by the courts fell in favor of enCore.